ricardolima-xyz/easyjsonform/README.md

 # EasyJsonForm

+Check out the [EasyJsonForm webpage](http://ricardolima.xyz/easyjsonform) for interactive demo, documentation and much more.

 ## When you need just a _form_, not a `<form>`.

 **EasyJsonForm is a javascript form creation library for the cases when end-users need to create forms, such as survey or homework submission systems.
 With EasyJsonForm, users can easily create forms.
 Forms and form data are represented as objects that can be exported as JSON and rebuilt whenever you want.**